eriksvoboda/-Pewlett-Hackard-Analysis/README.md

 ## Results

-Provide a bullet list with 4 major points from the 2 analysis deliverables.
-Use images to support Deliverable 1: The Number of Retiring Employees by Title Deliverable 2: The Employees Eligible for the Mentorship Program

 - Before taking filtering for unique titles by taking the COUNT of emp_no from the retirement_titles table, it looks like there are a total of 133,776 employees that are going to retire.
 Afer using DISTINCT ON and creating the unique_titles table and taking the COUNT of emp_no there are a total of 72,458 people that are actually going to retire.